oracle/weblogic-kubernetes-operator/site/apache.md

 ```

-Here are examples of the Kubernetes artifacts created by the WebLogic Operator:
+Here are examples of the Kubernetes resources created by the WebLogic Operator:

 ```